malcolmlett/malcolmlett.github.io/A-Theory-of-Consciousness-v2.md

 The virtual view focuses on the scope of conscious experience, where the state in the state machine becomes the central focus.
 By examining the virtual view we can highlight what can and cannot be observed by a conscious system.

 ### State Model
 One key component of a state machine is its state.
-The 'state model' is the passive data representation that is simultaneously the output of the main processor, and the input to its next cycle.
+The 'state model' is the passive data representation that is simultaneously the output of the main processor and the input to its next cycle.

 ![virtual view diagram](files/A-theory-of-consciousness-v2-state-model.png)